roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

 Used to define a message converter.
-These are called upon if a message is recieved on a channel of type T but it is waiting for message of type V
+These are called upon if a message is received on a channel of type T but it is waiting for message of type V

 ##### Generic Types